minetest/minetest/README.txt

-GETTEXT_INCLUDE_DIR             - Only when building with Gettext; directory that contains iconv.h GETTEXT_LIBRARY                 - Only when building with Gettext on Windows; path to libintl.dll.a GETTEXT_MSGFMT                  - Only when building with Gettext; path to msgfmt/msgfmt.exe IRRLICHT_DLL                    - path to Irrlicht.dll
-IRRLICHT_INCLUDE_DIR            - directory that contains IrrCompileConfig.h
+GETTEXT_INCLUDE_DIR             - Only when building with Gettext; directory that contains iconv.h GETTEXT_LIBRARY                 - Only when building with Gettext on Windows; path to libintl.dll.a GETTEXT_MSGFMT                  - Only when building with Gettext; path to msgfmt/msgfmt.exe IRRLICHT_DLL                    - Only on Windows; path to Irrlicht.dll IRRLICHT_INCLUDE_DIR            - Directory that contains IrrCompileConfig.h
-IRRLICHT_LIBRARY                - path to libIrrlicht.a/libIrrlicht.so/libIrrlicht.dll.a
+IRRLICHT_LIBRARY                - Path to libIrrlicht.a/libIrrlicht.so/libIrrlicht.dll.a/Irrlicht.lib
-LEVELDB_INCLUDE_DIR             - Only when building with LevelDB; directory that contains db.h LEVELDB_LIBRARY                 - Only when building with LevelDB; path to libleveldb.a/libleveldb.so/libleveldb.dll.a LEVELDB_DLL                     - Only when building with LevelDB on Windows; path to libleveldb.dll REDIS_INCLUDE_DIR               - Only when building with Redis support; directory that contains hiredis.h REDIS_LIBRARY                   - Only when building with Redis support; path to libhiredis.a/libhiredis.so SPATIAL_INCLUDE_DIR             - Only if you want to build with LibSpatial; directory that contains spatialindex/SpatialIndex.h
-SPATIAL_LIBRARY                 - Only if you want to build with LibSpatial; path to libspatialindex_c.so LUA_INCLUDE_DIR                 - Only if you want to use LuaJIT; directory where luajit.h is located LUA_LIBRARY                     - Only if you want to use LuaJIT; path to libluajit.a/libluajit.so MINGWM10_DLL                    - Only if compiling with MinGW; path to mingwm10.dll
+LEVELDB_INCLUDE_DIR             - Only when building with LevelDB; directory that contains db.h LEVELDB_LIBRARY                 - Only when building with LevelDB; path to libleveldb.a/libleveldb.so/libleveldb.dll.a LEVELDB_DLL                     - Only when building with LevelDB on Windows; path to libleveldb.dll REDIS_INCLUDE_DIR               - Only when building with Redis; directory that contains hiredis.h REDIS_LIBRARY                   - Only when building with Redis; path to libhiredis.a/libhiredis.so SPATIAL_INCLUDE_DIR             - Only when building with LibSpatial; directory that contains spatialindex/SpatialIndex.h SPATIAL_LIBRARY                 - Only when building with LibSpatial; path to libspatialindex_c.so/spatialindex-32.lib LUA_INCLUDE_DIR                 - Only if you want to use LuaJIT; directory where luajit.h is located LUA_LIBRARY                     - Only if you want to use LuaJIT; path to libluajit.a/libluajit.so MINGWM10_DLL                    - Only if compiling with MinGW; path to mingwm10.dll